biocodices/paip/README.md

 The filenames for forward and reverse reads are expected to have this format:
 `<sample_ID>.R1.fastq` and `<sample_ID>.R2.fastq`.
-It's important that the sample IDs in the filenames are found in the `sequencing_data.yml` file, whose structure will be like this:
+It's important that the sample IDs in the filenames are found in the `sequencing_data.yml` file, whose contents will be something like this:

 ```
 Sample1: